Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

 	- Properties/AssemblyInfo.cs: Edit the AssemblyTitle attribute and specify either the value you've just given in the Replacement list or the $safeprojectname$ string.
 Also the GUID needs to be auto-generated so replace the GUID value with $guid1$.

 These were the commonly used modifications but make sure that all the replacements can be done if you have some special files (eg. if you have a code file then replace the root namespace with the one given in the csproj properties).

+You can also use other template parameters, see the [MSDN documentation](https://msdn.microsoft.com/en-us/library/eehb4faa.aspx).

+Optionally you can use [wizards](https://msdn.microsoft.com/en-us/library/ms185301.aspx) to implement some operations in the different phases of the project/item generation.